-Herbals Bestiary Catalog How to Order Tile Site Map Search Contact
+Main Catalog Bestiary How to Order Tile Site Map Search FAQ

-The actual flower is the plant's highest fulfilment, and are not here exclusively for herbaria, county floras and plant geography: they are here first of all for delight. ~ John Ruskin
+The actual flower is the plant's highest fulfillment, and are not here exclusively for herbaria, county floras and plant geography: they are here first of all for delight. ~ John Ruskin

 The Vienna Discorides - The Juliana Codex or Vienna Discorides is the oldest version of Pedanius Dioscorides (c.
 40-c.
 90), a Greek physician from Anazarbus near Tarsus, a town renowned for the study of pharmacology at the time.
 Dioscorides worked as a surgeon with the army of Roman Emperor Nero, recording animals and sea creatures, as well as the existence and medicinal value of hundreds of plants, roots, seeds, herbs, and vines in southern Europe and northern Africa .
 About 70 A.D., he compiled that information into a five-volume work of medicinal herbs and attributes.
 The Vienna Discorides was used by physicians for more than 1500 years.